klongi/invitation/index.md

 ### Afterparty

 I'm organising a small afterparty the same evening.
-You are invited for some wine (and soft drinks), coffee and cake starting at around 19:30.
+You are invited for some wine (and soft drinks), coffee and cake starting at around 19:00 - 19:30.
+We will be having a small karonkka dinner after the defence and before the afterparty, and my current guestimate is that we will be at the afterparty venue 19:30 the latest, but possibly earlier than that.
+I have recruited some amazing friends to help with the preparations and there will be some wine and snacks availabble, so feel free to arrive any time after 18:30.

 The afterparty will be held at a private club room in Herttoniemenranta.
 The address is Amiraali Cronstedtin ranta 9, and the building is exactly the one under the red marker on the map, entrance is by the sea.
 The place is reserved until 23, after which we can continue in some nearby pub.